davekinkead/thesis/paper.coffee.md

       results

-Running a Monte Carlo simulation over 200,000 times for a range of partition numbers, cluster factors and epistemic base rates yields a four dimensional data cube representing probability distributions of the expected correct majority vote for each epistemic-partition-cluster tuple.
+Running a Monte Carlo simulation 216,000 times for a range of partition numbers, cluster factors and epistemic base rates yields a four dimensional data cube representing probability distributions of the expected correct majority vote for each epistemic-partition-cluster tuple.

 ![Epistemic virtue by cluster factor](graphs/epi-600-c.png)

 In the graph above, the impact of that repartitioning has on the epistemic virtue of a polity is clear.
-In this case, given an epistemic base rate of 0.6, the likelihood that the majority vote of polity is the correct choice is near certain when no clustering of agent belief is present, but quickly deteriorates to the epistemic base rate once belief clustering reaches 0.5, and this hold for all levels of partition numbers.
+In this case, given an epistemic base rate of 0.6 (ie the likelihood of a randomly selected voter being correct), the likelihood that the majority vote of polity is the correct choice is near certain when no clustering of agent belief is present, but quickly deteriorates to the epistemic base rate once belief clustering reaches 0.5.
+This hold for all levels of partition numbers.

 ![Epistemic virtue by partition number](graphs/epi-600-p.png)

-Examining the data from the perspective of partition number, we see lno change of re-partitioning the political space on the majority vote likelihood for high levels of belief clustering, and only limited impact for low levels of clustering, concordant with Condorcet's Theorem.
+Examining the data from the perspective of partition number, we see little impact of partition number on epistemic virtue for higher cluster factors, and only limited impact for low levels of clustering, concordant with Condorcet's Theorem.

+The relationship is repeated for all epistemic base rates between 0.51 and 0.99.

-This indicates that the epistemic virtue of majority voting processes is dependent not only on individual agent belief having greater than 50% likelihood of being correct, but also how those agent belief are distributed across the political space.
+These results indicate that the epistemic virtue of majority voting processes is dependent not only on individual agent belief having a greater than 50% likelihood of being correct, but also how those agent belief are distributed across the political space.
 A uniform distribution of agent belief is a critical requirement of epistemic justifications of democracy like Condorcet's Theorem.
-Conversly when agent belief is highly clustered, and there is ample empiric evidence that demonstrates that people do cluster based on belief in real life, then the epistemic virtue of majority voting, and therefore epistemic justifications of authority base on it, is undermined.
+Conversly when agent belief is highly clustered, then the epistemic virtue of majority voting, and therefore epistemic justifications of authority base on it, is undermined.

-Different distributions of agent belief effect epistemic accounts of democracy differently.
-Epistemic accounts of democracy must therefore be supported by an account of democratic inclusion that ensures:
+  !! explore  empiric evidence that demonstrates that people do cluster based on belief in real life

+From these results, we can make two claims about epsitemic accounts of democracy and accounts of democratic inclusion...

+> Claim 1: For an account of democratic inclusion to be compatible with an epistemic account of democratic authority, it must ensure that:
-1. Polities are sufficiently large
+>1.
+Polities are sufficiently large for the Condorcet effect to emerge,
-2. Voters in polities are uniformly distributed
+>2.
+Voters in each polities are uniformly distributed by epistemic competence.

-###  Preference Justifications
+##  Preference Justifications

 Epistemic justifications of democracy are just one of many types, and one subject to a number of criticisms, not least of which is the fact that not all matters of collective decision have independently correct or preferable outcomes.
 Most problems of politics, and almost all contentious issues concern matters of values, to which epistemic justifications offer little support for.

 Another way to justify democracy is strategically.
 All political authority involves the exercise of power by some people over others.
 Singer for example, argues that we all want to be dictators but because we can't all exercise complete power over each other, democracy is the fairest compromise.

 Carol Gould takes a distinct but similar approach-all our lives are affected by our surroundings, and it is only when we have some influence over these affairs that we have self rule.
 Self determination and rule being a fundamental human right, democracy is the only way for us to have self government.

 While each of these accounts is based on different principles (Singer's on equality, Gould's on liberty), one common characteristic is that both value democracy as a way of realising individual aims within a collective setting.
 So one way that strategic accounts can be assessed is by measuring the fidelity of individual belief or preference to the collective outcome.

+  !!
+Or perhaps describe this in relation to the general will.
+Here's Christian List in SEP http://plato.stanford.edu/entries/social-choice/

+>  Another consequentialist argument for majority rule is utilitarian rather than epistemic.
+It does not require the existence of an independent fact or state of the world that the collective decision is supposed to track.
+Suppose each voter gets some utility from the collective decision, which depends on whether the decision matches his or her vote (preference): specifically, each voter gets a utility of 1 from a match between his or her vote and the collective outcome and a utility of 0 from a mismatch.[3]
+The Rae-Taylor theorem then states that if each individual has an equal prior probability of preferring each of the two alternatives, majority rule maximizes each individual's expected utility (see, e.g., Mueller 2003).

+> Relatedly, majority rule minimizes the number of frustrated voters (defined as voters on the losing side) and maximizes total utility across voters.
+Brighouse and Fleurbaey (2010) generalize this result.
+Define voter i's stake in the decision, di, as the utility difference between his or her preferred outcome and his or her dispreferred outcome.
+The Rae-Taylor theorem rests on an implicit equal-stakes assumption, i.e., di = 1 for every i ∈ N. Brighouse and Fleurbaey show that when stakes are allowed to vary across voters, total utility is maximized not by majority rule, but by a weighted majority rule, where each individual i's voting weight wi is proportional to his or her stake di.

     fidelity = (space) ->